Massachusetts: Ecology

 The primary biome of inland Massachusetts is temperate deciduous forest.

 Although much of Massachusetts had been cleared for agriculture, leaving only traces of old-growth forest in isolated pockets, secondary growth has regenerated in many rural areas as farms have been abandoned.
 Forests cover around 62% of Massachusetts.
 The areas most affected by human development include the Greater Boston area in the east and the Springfield metropolitan area in the west, although the latter includes agricultural areas throughout the Connecticut River Valley.
 There are 219 endangered species in Massachusetts.

 A number of species are doing well in the increasingly urbanized Massachusetts.
 Peregrine falcons utilize office towers in larger cities as nesting areas, and the population of coyotes, whose diet may include garbage and roadkill, has been increasing in recent decades.
 White-tailed deer, raccoons, wild turkeys, and eastern gray squirrels are also found throughout Massachusetts.
 In more rural areas in the western part of Massachusetts, larger mammals such as moose and black bears have returned, largely due to reforestation following the regional decline in agriculture.

 Massachusetts is located along the Atlantic Flyway, a major route for migratory waterfowl along the eastern coast.
 Lakes in central Massachusetts provide habitat for many species of fish and waterfowl, but some species such as the common loon are becoming rare.
 A significant population of long-tailed ducks winter off Nantucket.
 Small offshore islands and beaches are home to roseate terns and are important breeding areas for the locally threatened piping plover.
 Protected areas such as the Monomoy National Wildlife Refuge provide critical breeding habitat for shorebirds and a variety of marine wildlife including a large population of grey seals.
 Since 2009, there has been a significant increase in the number of Great white sharks spotted and tagged in the coastal waters off of Cape Cod.

 Freshwater fish species in Massachusetts include bass, carp, catfish, and trout, while saltwater species such as Atlantic cod, haddock, and American lobster populate offshore waters.
 Other marine species include Harbor seals, the endangered North Atlantic right whales, as well as humpback whales, fin whales, minke whales, and Atlantic white-sided dolphins.

 The European corn borer, a significant agricultural pest, was first found in North America near Boston in 1917.

 Climate

 Most of Massachusetts has a humid continental climate, with cold winters and warm summers.
-Far southeast coastal areas are the broad transition zone to Humid Subtropical climates.
+The far southeastern coastal areas form a broad transition zone into a humid subtropical climate.
 The warm to hot summers render the oceanic climate rare in this transition, only applying to exposed coastal areas such as on the peninsula of Barnstable County.
 The climate of Boston is quite representative for the commonwealth, characterized by summer highs of around 81 F and winter highs of 35 F, and is quite wet.
 Frosts are frequent all winter, even in coastal areas due to prevailing inland winds.
 Boston has a relatively sunny climate for a coastal city at its latitude, averaging over 2,600 hours of sunshine a year.